 Currently, there are no medications that are clinically proven to prevent or improve memory loss for seniors.
 There are some medications that are used for clinically diagnosed dementia that may lessen the symptoms, but ultimately can not prevent the disease from progressing in the long-run.

 There are also supplements that claim to help prevent memory loss and improve brain function.
 These are not FDA approved and there is not enough research done on the supplements to support these assertions.
 It’s best to discuss with your doctor the pros and cons of taking one daily.

 To sum up, the best way to improve memory for seniors is to live an overall healthy lifestyle.
 It’s never too late to eat well, exercise or stop smoking.
 Your primary care doctor can clear you for a new exercise program or help you with diet or smoking cessation.
 No matter how old you are when making these changes, they will still have a positive impact overall.

-If you are concerned about you or your loved one’s memory, our Edna Young Gordon Healthy Brain and Memory Center can evaluate and provide a personalized plan to address your specific concerns.
-For more information, call Abramson Care Advisors at 215.371.3400.
-A senior care expert is available free 24 hours a day, seven days a week.
+For more information, call Abramson Senior Care at 215.371.3400.
+A senior care manager is available free 24 hours a day, seven days a week.